 I’ve told this story to quite a few people over the years.
 The other guy involved in this piece of non-fiction has been reading our blog posts and recommended I tell it – if for no other reason than entertainment value.
-What will follow is a tale of exploration, getting off the grid, taking in breathtaking scenery…well, mostly this is a story about a nearly decade’s long relationship with what is now a mainstay on every camping and fishing trip.
+What will follow is a tale of exploration, getting off the grid, taking in breathtaking scenery…well, mostly this is a story about more than a decade’s long relationship with what is now a mainstay on every camping and fishing trip.
 From how this wonderful accompaniment in our adventures entered our lives to what it has come to symbolize and will continue to do so in the future, our companion represents continuity over an angling history that spans well over a dozen states and 3 times as many rivers.
 “FINISH THE STORY, MAN!
-WHAT ABOUT THE ___,” (share this post and message us with the word that fills in the blank and the movie from which this quote came and we’ll mail you some Brookdog swag.
-Hint: I mention the guy who said this later in this article).
+WHAT ABOUT THE ___.”
 O.K., here is the story of our friend, Old Crow.

 Before you start judging me, my routines, and the story that follows, allow me to drop a few disclaimers.
 I am not a cheap bastard (although my family and close friends may tell you otherwise – I’m fiscally conservative).
 I’m not an alcoholic but I AM blessed with the gift of high tolerance for anything that is brown in color and 80 proof.
 I DO NOT endorse the irresponsible consumption of booze.
 With that out of the way, please allow me to proceed.

 There was a brief debate about the purpose for hiking.
 He was all about taking in the sites and gazing from picturesque peaks.
 I related to this having done much of the same along various stretches of the Appalachian Trail.
 I explained to him that although clearing my mind and connecting with nature on long, mindless walks was sometimes rewarding, I was often left wanting for something that challenged all my senses.
-“Would you be interested in an activity that gives you everything you currently get from hiking and also rewards you with the opportunity to hold some nature’s living crowned jewels in your hand?”
-I proceeded to lay it on thick by explaining this activity would turn into a passion and skill that would engage him on a never-ending path for learning and discovery.
+“Would you be interested in an activity that gives you everything you currently get from hiking and also rewards you with the opportunity to hold some of nature’s living crowned jewels?”
+I proceeded to lay it on thick by explaining that this activity would turn into a passion that would engage him on a never-ending path for learning and discovery.
 A new fly fisherman was born.